webix-hub/docs/data/datatree/styling.md

 ###Redefining existing Webix CSS classes

 Study [Tree CSS image map](desktop/datatree_css.md) to learn how classes are distributed.
-There you'll find that folder and file feature the followinf CSS:
+There you'll find that folder and file feature the following CSS:

 - **webix_tree_folder** - applied to folders in a close state;
 - **webix_tree_folder_open** - applied to folders in the open state;